Catherine Collard

 Catherine Collard (11 August 1947 – 10 October 1993) was a French classical pianist.

 She entered the Paris Conservatoire at the age of 14, where she studied with Yvonne Lefébure and Germaine Mounier.
-She was awarded the first prize in piano in 1964, and the first prize in chamber music en 1966.
+She was awarded the first prize in piano in 1964, and the first prize in chamber music in 1966.
 She won a number of prizes in competitions (the Claude Debussy, Olivier Messiaen, Fondation de la vocation amongst others), which began a career of distinction.
 André Tubeuf, writing in Gramophone magazine, characterised her as "an artist too often classed in a line of descent from Clara Haskil but who, in her timbre and sonority, is without question much closer to Yves Nat."

 She was a frequent piano duo partner of Anne Queffélec.
 She was on the piano teaching faculty of the conservatoire of Saint-Maur.
 She died of cancer at the age of 46.